focus-editor/focus/LOG.md

     + Deactivate input when moving cursor
     + Fix the way inactive cursors are displayed (both in finder and in editor)
     + Close editor on ctrl+W
-    - Be able to center viewport on cursor, with the preference on left alignment (for jumping to search results)
+    + Be able to center viewport on cursor
+    - When jumping to cursor, align to the left
+    - When starting search, if no results, show "Searching..." so that we know it's searching
+    - Draw the number of results and files
     - Open files:
         + On enter
         + Select the searched text
         - On click (don't conflict with the scrollbar)
     - Limit the number of results
+    - Say when the maximum number of results is reached
     - Limit results width:
         - Don't go too much to the left
         - Don't go too much to the right